nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-09-13-upload_vulnerabilities.md

 Here, we can see our client's request to /assets/js/upload.js.

-Normally, what happens is that this javascript file will be returned to the client's browser and rendered.
-However, we want to intercept what is being returned and alter the code first.
-To do so, we right-click on the request, click on: Do Intercept -> Response to this request
+To intercept the 'upload.js' file, we right-click on the request, then click on: Do Intercept -> Response to this request

-Now, we just forward the requests until we get to the 'login.js' response:
+Now, we just forward the other requests until we get to the 'login.js' response:

 ![screenshot18](../assets/images/upload_vulnerabilities/screenshot18.png)

-We can then delete the validation measures (highlighted above) before forwarding the response to the client.
+We can then delete the validation measures (highlighted above) from 'upload.js' before forwarding it to the client.

-Nice, we have dealt with the client-side measures, now we have to deal with measures on the server-side.
+Nice, we have dealt with the client-side measures!

-However, before doing so, we need to craft our reverse shell payload.
+Before working on the server-side measures, we need to craft our reverse shell payload.
 Not all servers use PHP, which means that our trusty PHP reverse shell might not always work.
 We need to find out what programming languages and frameworks are being used by our target web server.
 To do so, we can use a nifty extension called [Wappalyzer](https://www.wappalyzer.com/):

 ![screenshot19](../assets/images/upload_vulnerabilities/screenshot19.png)

 As we can see, the web server uses Node.js.
 Thus, we need to craft our reverse shell using **Javascript**.

-We can use the following the reverse shell script from [PayloadsAllTheThings](https://github.com/cyberheartmi9/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md):
+We can use the following reverse shell script from [PayloadsAllTheThings](https://github.com/cyberheartmi9/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md):

 ![screenshot20](../assets/images/upload_vulnerabilities/screenshot20.png)